Apt, Vaucluse: History

 Apt was at one time the chief town of the Vulgientes, a Gallic tribe; it was destroyed by the Romans about 125 BC and restored by Julius Caesar, who conferred upon it the title Apta Julia; it was much injured by the Lombards and the Saracens, but its fortifications were rebuilt by the counts of Provence.

 A traditional tale attributes the foundation of the bishopric of Apt to a saint named Auspicus, whom Pope Clement I sent and who died a martyr in 102; but the first documented evidence of its existence is in the acts of the Synod of Arles of 314, at which Apt was represented by a priest and an exorcist.
 Early 5th-century bishop Saint Castor of Apt is mentioned in contemporary liturgical documents and in a 419 letter of Pope Boniface I. The diocese appears in documents of the same century as a suffragan of Aix.
 As a result of the concordat of 15 July 1801 between Pope Pius VII and Napoleon Bonaparte, the territory of the diocese was incorporated by the bull Qui Christi Domini of 29 November of the same year mainly into the archdiocese of Avignon, with some parishes going instead to the diocese of Digne.
 No longer a residential bishopric, Apta (as it is called in Latin) is today listed by the Catholic Church as a titular see.

 Important manuscripts were found in Apt concerning music in the 12th/13th centuries.
 They are known as the Apt Manuscript and the Ivrea Codex.
 They contain motets and mass movements, all of which are polyphonic.
 Nine out of fourteen Motets by Philippe de Vitry are recorded in the Ivrea Codex, a compilation of eighty-one compositions dating to 1360.
 It is purported to have been derived from the repertoire used in the Papal Palace at Avignon, since it is so close and offers a sampling of music from the Ars Nova movement.

 Jewish history

 According to documentation, Jews lived in Apt as early as the second half of the 14th century.
 The earliest documentation of Jews in Apt is dated back to the second half of the 13th century, describing the prohibition of meat selling by Jews to Christians.

-Columbia University Library owns a twelve documents collection of notarial written money lending transactions between Jews and Christians in Apt.
+Columbia University Library owns a twelve document collection of notarial written money lending transactions between Jews and Christians in Apt.
 One of them describes a transaction between a local Jew called Gartus Bonafossi and a Christian named Iohannes Raymundi.
 A synagogue was documented as soon as 1416, and around 15 Jewish families were listed by the tax register by 1420.
 By then, Apt became the fourth largest Jewish community of Provence.
 The Jewish quarter was situated by the nowadays Place du Postel, and the community itself was mentioned in the writings of the poet Isaac Gorni.